 Employers must balance these risks with hearing protection.
 They can do this by providing training for those working in a soundless environment.
 They can additionally put visual cues and communication methods in place to help their employees stay safe.
 Finally, they can provide training on how to wear dual protection.
 Misuse these devices even over a short period of time can lead to permanent hearing loss.

 Because an employer must weigh the risks versus the benefits, there are times when dual protection would be overkill.
 Because of this, OSHA doesn’t mandate dual protection.
+Employers should also consider newer earmuffs, which allow workers to communicate.

 New Earmuff Technologies